-16. Based on the powerful evidence that has become known about the Watts Gang's nearly decade-long criminal enterprise, the Circuit Court of Cook County has vacated plaintiffs' convictions and granted each of them a Certificate of Innocence.
+15. Based on the powerful evidence that has become known about the Watts Gang's nearly decade-long criminal enterprise, the Circuit Court of Cook County vacated plaintiff's conviction and granted plaintiff a certificate of innocence.

-ANSWER: Ronald Watts admits that plaintiff's convictions were vacated by the Circuit Court of Cook County but denies the remaining allegations in this paragraph.
+ANSWER: Ronald Watts admits that plaintiff's conviction was vacated by the Circuit Court of Cook County but denies the remaining allegations in this paragraph.

-17. Plaintiffs bring this lawsuit to secure a remedy for their illegal incarcerations, which were caused by: the Watts Gang officers, the failure of high-ranking officials within the Chicago Police Department to stop the Watts Gang, the code of silence within the Chicago Police Department, and the Chicago Police Department's defective discipline policy.
+16. Plaintiff brings this lawsuit to secure a remedy for illegal incarceration, illegal restraints on liberty, and other injuries, all of which were caused by: the Watts Gang officers, the failure of high-ranking officials within the Chicago Police Department to stop the Watts Gang, the code of silence within the Chicago Police Department, and the Chicago Police Department's defective discipline policy.

-ANSWER: Ronald Watts admits that plaintiffs' complaint seeks damages, but he denies liability to plaintiffs for any of the claims asserted in the complaint and/or the damages alleged therein.
+ANSWER: Ronald Watts admits that plaintiff's complaint seeks damages, but he denies liability to plaintiff for any of the claims asserted in the complaint and/or the damages alleged therein.
 Ronald Watts denies the remaining allegations in this paragraph.